 1 teaspoon olive oil, or more to taste

-Heat oil in a deep stockpot over medium-high heat until almost smoking, 2 to 4 minutes.
-Add potatoes and onion; they should be mostly covered with oil.
+Heat oil in a deep saucepan over medium-high heat until almost smoking, 2 to 4 minutes.
+Add potatoes and onion; they should be mostly covered in oil.
 Season with 1 1/2 teaspoons salt.
-Cook, stirring occasionally and maintaining a gentle simmer, until potatoes are just fork-tender, 8 to 12 minutes; do not overcook.
+Cook, stirring occasionally and maintaining a gentle simmer, until the potatoes are just tender, 8 to 12 minutes; do not overcook.

-Drain potato-onion mixture in a colander; reserve oil for another use or discard.
-Allow to cool for a few minutes, then taste and season with more salt, if needed.
+Drain potato-onion mixture in a colander; reserve the oil for another use or discard it.
+Leave to cool for a few minutes, then taste and season with more salt, if necessary.

 Heat a 10-inch nonstick skillet over high heat.
-Add 1 teaspoon olive oil, then pour in egg-potato mixture.
+Add 1 teaspoon olive oil, then pour in the potato and egg mixture.
 Level it with a spatula and cook for 1 minute.
-Reduce heat to medium-low and cook for about 5 minutes.
-Run a rubber spatula around the outer edges to make sure it’s not sticking and to help it form its shape.
+Reduce the heat to medium-low and cook for about 5 minutes.
+Run a rubber spatula around the outside edges to make sure it doesn’t stick and to help it form its shape.

-Once it starts to firm up around the edges and in the center (although it will still be a little runny), place a large plate over the skillet.
-Flip the omelet onto the plate, then slide it back into the skillet.
-Use the spatula to help press the edges in and under, to maintain a rounded edge.
-Cook over high heat for 1 minute, then reduce to low and cook until it feels set in the center and a knife inserted in the center comes out clean, 2 to 3 more minutes.
+Once it starts to firm up around the edges and center (although it will still be a little runny), place a large plate over the pan.
+Flip the omelette onto the plate, then slide it back into the pan.
+Use the putty knife to help press the edges in and under, to maintain a rounded edge.
+Cook over high heat for 1 minute, then reduce to low and cook until it comes out in the center and a knife inserted into the center comes out clean, 2 to 3 minutes more.